 Refer to Section 6.5 of this document for detail on our enquiries and complaints process.
-The contractor contact details for after hours complaints and enquiries are available on the Project Webpage at Page 13 of the Construction Environment Management Plan.

 A number of tools and techniques will be used to keep stakeholders and the local community involved as summarised in Table 3 below.

 For reference, project high level milestones during the delivery phase include: